 Smoking is one of the major causes of lung cancer.
 For former smokers, 5.5 percent of men and 2.6 percent of women will develop lung cancer.
 For current smokers, the rate jumps to 15.9 percent for men and 9.5 percent of women.
 Heavy smokers have dramatically higher rates of lung cancer.
 24.4 percent of men and 18.5 percent of women will develop lung cancer.

-The U.S. Preventive Services Task Force, part of the CDC, recommends that people who have a history of heavy smoking, who are still smoking now or have quit within the last 15 years and are between 55 and 80 years old should have the test annually.
+The U.S. Preventive Services Task Force, recommends that people who have a history of heavy smoking, who are still smoking now or have quit within the last 15 years and are between 55 and 80 years old should have the test annually.
 Heavy smoking is defined as having the equivalent of one pack of cigarettes each day for one year.

 Smoking rates vary widely across the United States, and in Mississippi, 22.7 percent of adults smoke.
 This is compared to the national average of 17.1 percent.